We-Gold/We-Gold.github.io/docs/homepage/card-deck.md

 card can look "undealt" in a test tab even though it works for real visitors.
 Bring the tab to the front before judging the animation.

-In the dev server, check 1440×900 (card height ≤ ~620px, fan inside its panel), a phone width (no horizontal scroll, captions not colliding), and, with more than one card, that scrolling stacks and dims the covered card.
+In the dev server, check a desktop width where the page hits its 900px cap (card height ≤ ~690px, fan inside its panel), a phone width (no horizontal scroll, captions not colliding), and, with more than one card, that scrolling stacks and dims the covered card.
 To test stacking with only one card written, temporarily render it three times.

+`npx astro build` always writes to `dist/` (gitignored); this Astro version ignores `--outDir`.

+## Link previews

+`BaseHead.astro` sets `og:image`/`twitter:image` from the page's `image` prop (blog posts pass their hero), falling back to `public/og-image.png`, a 1200×630 card with the profile photo, name, and title.
+If the title changes, regenerate it: it was drawn as an SVG with the photo embedded, then `rsvg-convert -w 1200 -h 630 og.svg -o og-image.png`.
+The shared description text is `SITE_DESCRIPTION` in `src/config.ts`.